Real-time dynamics of string breaking in quantum spin chains: Introduction

 In this work we address this question and show that string breaking can occur in paradigmatic quantum Ising chains.
 Here, the elementary excitations are domain walls which can exhibit confining potentials induced either by symmetry-breaking fields~\cite{mccoy, Rutkevich2008, calabreseNat} or long-range interactions~\cite{Long-range, SilvaLongRange}.
-We find that string breaking takes place as a two-stage process (see Fig.~\ref{fig:1}): In the first stage the two initial charges remain essentially static and stable on a time scale which can depend crucially on the initial domain wall separation.
-In this regime, we observe that the connecting string can become a dynamical object.
-We develop an effective description for this string motion and show that it exhibits strong kinetic constraints.
-As a particular consequence, we find that the maximum number of particle-antiparticle pairs that can be created during the first stage becomes bounded.
-We further observe that the system also develops a heterogeneous spatiotemporal profile of quantum correlations during the first stage.
+As a particular consequence, the phenomenology of string breaking not only obtains a significantly broadened scope towards the realm of quantum many-body theory but also brings it within reach of experiments in quantum simulators such as systems of Rydberg atoms or trapped ions.
+We find that string breaking takes place as a two-stage process (see Fig.~\ref{fig:1}).
+In the first stage, the two initial charges remain essentially static and stable on a time scale which can depend crucially on the initial domain wall separation.
+In this regime, we observe, however, that the connecting string can become a dynamical object.
+We develop an effective description for this string motion, which turns out to exhibit strong kinetic constraints.
+The resulting reduced models allow us to obtain analytical access for instance on time scales of string breaking or on bounding the maximum number of particle-antiparticle pairs created during string motion.
+We further observe that the string motion also leads to a heterogeneous spatiotemporal profile of quantum correlations.
 While the regions outside of the string essentially remain uncorrelated, the string itself can develop strong quantum correlations.
 In the second stage, the string eventually breaks at a time scale, which can grow by orders of magnitude upon increasing the separation of the initial domain walls.
 While we present our findings for two particular quantum Ising chains, we argue that our observations also generalize to other systems such as one-dimensional confining gauge theories.
 We further discuss how our results on string breaking can be realized in systems of Rydberg atoms and trapped ions.